Click here to view slideshow in full screen

 What is Medication Assisted Treatment (MAT)

-The medications Buprenorphine (for opiod use disorder) and Naltrexone (for opiod and alcohol use disorder) suppresses cravings and allows people to get back to their lives.
-Some people are on this medication for short periods of time while others remain on it for years or even lifelong to prevent relapse.
+The medications Buprenorphine (for opioid use disorder) and Naltrexone (for opioid and alcohol use disorder) suppresses cravings and allows people to get back to their lives.
+Some people stay on medication for short periods of time while others continue use as necessary to prevent relapse or manage pain.

 What is the MAT Team?